matthttam/django_datatable_serverside_mixin/README.md

 This is generally compatible with datatable features such as ColReorder and colvis.

-For further customization of Datatable, you may refer the Datatable official documentation.
+For further customization of Datatable, you may refer the [Datatables.net official documentation](https://datatables.net/manual/).

 # Updates
 ## New in version 2.0.0: